Fried Apples

 side view: frying sliced red apples in cast iron pan

-Which Apples To Use?
+Which Apples Are Best To Use?

+Honestly, this recipe is pretty flexible, so choose one of your favorite varieties.
 Firmer cooking apples are more likely to soften without falling apart, and certain kinds have sweeter notes that will enhance the spices used.
+Here are a few options:

 • Honeycrisp